Senior Engineer & Manager - Robotics, Google X

-Former Global Marketing Officer, Procter & Gamble.
-CEO of The Jim Stengel Company
+Former Global Marketing Officer, Procter & Gamble, Chief Executive Officer of The Jim Stengel Company

 Mary Ann Belliveau

-Founder and CEO, 1-800 Flowers and Chairman, Willis Towers Watson
+Founder and Chairman, 1-800 Flowers and Chairman, Willis Towers Watson

 Founder, Sapiens (NASDAQ-SPNS), Precise and Wintegra